solliancenet/microsoft-postgresql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 Operating in a cloud environment means that certain features that function on-premises are incompatible with Azure Database for PostgreSQL Flexible Server instances.
 While Flexible Server has better feature parity with on-premises PostgreSQL than Single Server, it is important to be aware of any limitations.

-- Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL `SUPER` privilege and the `DBA` role.
+- Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL super user privilege.
 This may affect how some applications operate.
-  - [Error 1419](https://dev.PostgreSQL.com/doc/PostgreSQL-errors/8.0/en/server-error-reference.html#error_er_binlog_create_routine_need_super): By default, PostgreSQL instances with binary logging enabled for replication require function creators to have the `SUPER` privilege to avoid privilege escalation attacks.
-    - **Resolution**: The Azure suggested setting is to set the `log_bin_trust_function_creators` parameter to `1`.
-Azure insulates against threats that exploit the binary log.
-  - [Error 1227](https://dev.PostgreSQL.com/doc/PostgreSQL-errors/8.0/en/server-error-reference.html#error_er_specific_access_denied_error): This error occurs when creating stored procedures or views with `DEFINER` statements.
-    - **Resolution**: If you encounter this error while migrating schema objects from an on-premises PostgreSQL instance, remove the `DEFINER` statements manually from the database dump.

 - Direct file system access is not available to clients.
-This means that `SELECT ...
-INTO OUTFILE` commands are unsupported.

-- Only the `InnoDB` and `MEMORY` storage engines are supported.
-This may affect older data warehousing and web applications based on the non-transactional `MyISAM` engine.
-Consult the [PostgreSQL documentation](https://dev.PostgreSQL.com/doc/refman/8.0/en/converting-tables-to-innodb.html) to learn how to convert your MyISAM tables to InnoDB and make them run optimally.

 ### Platform issues